MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started.md

 >
 > You should only get a new access token just before the current token expires.
 Do not get a new access token for each call.

-### Authenticating your credentials in SI
+### Authenticating your credentials in sandbox

-You cannot use the Bing Ads SDK in the SI environment to get the access token.
-For SI, you can either clone the SDK Git repository and update the endpoints accordingly, or write your own AOuth implementation.
+You cannot use the Bing Ads SDK in the sandbox environment to get the access token.
+For sandbox, you can either clone the SDK Git repository and update the endpoints accordingly, or write your own AOuth implementation.

-For the SI environment, the following are the endpoints you must use to get Microsoft accounts and your application's client ID.
+For the sandbox environment, the following are the endpoints you must use to get Microsoft accounts and your application's client ID.
 Wherever you see endpoints mentioned in [Managing User Authentication with OAuth](../guides/authentication-oauth.md), substitute them with the following SI endpoints.

- - si.bingads.microsoft.com&mdash;Endpoint for Bing Ads
+ - partner.api.sandbox.bingads.microsoft.com&mdash;Endpoint for Bing Ads sandbox
- - account.microsoft-int.com&mdash;Endpoint for getting an SI Microsoft account
+ - account.microsoft-int.com&mdash;Endpoint for getting a sandbox Microsoft account
- - outlook-int.com&mdash;Endpoint for SI email used when getting an SI Microsoft account
+ - outlook-int.com&mdash;Endpoint for sandbox email used when getting a sandbox Microsoft account
- - apps.dev.microsoft-int.com/#/appList&mdash;Endpoint for getting an SI client ID
+ - apps.dev.microsoft-int.com/#/appList&mdash;Endpoint for getting a sandbox client ID
  - login.live-int.com&mdash;Endpoint for OAuth requests

 <a name="getsicredentials"/>
-## Getting SI (sandbox) credentials
+## Getting sandbox credentials

-You use the SI (sandbox) environment to test your application before putting it in production.
-Use the following steps to get an SI account.
+You use the sandbox environment to test your application before putting it in production.
+Use the following steps to get a sandbox account.

 1)	Open a browser and navigate to si.bingads.microsoft.com
 2)	Click **Sign up for Bing Ads** or **Sign up now**